-The DDU-100 AED is designed to be easy to use, portable, and battery powered.
+DDU-100 Series AEDs are designed to be easy to use, portable, and battery powered.
 Voice prompts and visual indicators provide a simple interface for the operator.
-The AED is are capable of recording event information including ECG, audio data (optional), and SHOCK/NO-SHOCK recommendations.
+The AEDs are capable of recording event information including ECG, audio data (optional), and SHOCK/NO-SHOCK recommendations.